-67. To remove the bronze front cylinder washer liner (C1517) place the cylinder body under the piston of a hydraulic press.
-Use T201 to press the bronze liner out of the cylinder.
-If a press is not available the liner can be driven out by striking the T201 tool carefully with a hammer.
+51. To remove the bronze front cylinder washer liner (C1517) place the cylinder body under the piston of a hydraulic press.
+Use service tool T201 to press bronze liner out of the cylinder.
+If a press is not available the liner can be driven out by striking the T201 tool with a hammer.

-68. To install a new liner stand the cylinder body on the press bench with the front end down.
+52. To install a new liner stand the cylinder body on the press bench with the front end down.
 Carefully place a new bronze liner (C1517) in the front cylinder washer using the lead on the liner to align the bushing in the bore.
 A good method is to place the liner on a piston and insert the liner with the piston to be sure of alignment.
 Insert a second piston (B2334) with the head into the bore resting on the bronze liner or head of the first piston.
 Push the bushing with the hydraulic press until it bottoms out inside the cylinder with an audible "click".

-69. Often the inside diameter of the bronze front cylinder washer (C1517) will shrink inwards due to the pressure on the outside diameter as it is pressed into place.
+53. Often the inside diameter of the bronze front cylinder washer (C1517) will shrink inwards due to the pressure on the outside diameter as it is pressed into place.
 Check that the piston stem moves freely through the bronze washer and if required hone the inside diameter until the fit is correct.
 The front cylinder washer liner test should be repeated after installing a new bronze liner and if metal on metal contact occurs repeat the inspection of the cylinder bore and piston head.

-Chuck Insert Removal
+Chuck Insert

-70. Inspect the hexagon bore of the chuck bushing (C1418A) with the gauge tool C3720.
+54. Inspect the hexagon bore of the chuck bushing with the plate gauge SC3720 provided in the service tool kit.
 Replace the chuck bushing if it is cracked, chipped or worn oversize.
 If the gauge enters the bushing across the flats 19,19mm (0.7555") or more, the insert is worn oversize.
 Worn chuck bushings damage drill steel and can cause the water tube to break off when the drill steel is very sloppy in the chuck bushing.
 Chipped bushings damage drill steel.

-71. To remove the chuck bushing (C1418A) place the chuck assembly in tool T218 under the piston of a hydraulic press.
+55. To remove the chuck bushing (CC1418A) place the chuck assembly in a used fronthead (A2598A) inverted between two steel blocks under the piston of a hydraulic press.
 Place the service tool T555 for collared chuck inserts in the bore of the chuck and press out the chuck bushing, It is important that all parts are correctly aligned in this pressing operation to avoid damage to the chuck.
-It toll T218 is not available place the chuck assembly in a used fronthead (A2598A) inverted and supported between two steel blocks)